 Few destinations in the world offer as much honeymoon romance as Thailand.
-To make things even better, you get more for honeymoon money here than anywhere else.
+To make things even better, you get more for honeymoon money here than almost anywhere else.
 Quantity, service and value are unsurpassed.
 The rich history and culture of centuries are on display and so are may touches of tomorrow.
 There is a wide variety of things to do, both for couples who seek adventure and for those who just want to relax and enjoy each other after the wedding.

 You’ll be surrounded by beauty and smiles wherever you go.
 From the rolling hills of Chiang Mai and Chiang Rai in the North to sparkling beaches of Phuket in the South you’ll find more to do than you can fit into one honeymoon.
 Ride an elephant, kayak over rushing rapids, take a spin in a typical “tuk tuk,” visit ancient temples and shop till you drop.
 Luxury is affordable here, so take advantage of it!

 Begin in Bangkok which is a bustling microcosm of everything in the Kingdom.
 This sophisticated capital is a perfect combination of a sophisticated metropolitan city and a truly relaxing resort.
 Look up and you’ll see modern sky scrapers, sleek clubs and restaurants and the architecture of the future.
 Look down and you’ll see ancient customs and culture on display in food stands, street markets, river traffic and colorful costumes.

 Scenic and sensual beauty surround you.
 Daily discoveries delight, and every day is a happy honeymoon adventure.